Language, Literacy and Numeracy Policy

 1. Students must personally complete the course application and enrolment process including a 200 word statement of intention.
 All international students will follow the international student admissions process which may include a personal interview.
 The application and statement of intention will be reviewed by the admissions officer.

-3. Students identified with LLN issues in steps 1 or 2 will be required to attend a LLN interview.
+2. Students identified with LLN issues will be required to attend a LLN interview.
 Furthermore, if any faculty member has concerns with a student’s performance post enrolment related to LLN, they can request that the student attends a LLN interview.

 - purpose of interview;